 "It came to me that every time I lose a dog they take a piece of my heart with them, and every new dog who comes into my life gifts me with a piece of their heart.
 If I live long enough all the components of my heart will be dog, and I will become as generous and loving as they are." - anonymous

 Dr. Karina Flinn is a 2003 graduate of UC Davis veterinary school.
 She spent her first year as a vet doing a medical and surgical internship at a large Chicago-area veterinary hospital.
 After five years of working graveyard shifts in a busy Chicago ER, it was time to come home to California and settle down.
-Now working as a spay and neuter surgeon for a Sacramento animal shelter and running At Home Animal Hospice, she stays very busy.
-In addition to a busy career, she spends her time chasing around two preschoolers
+She now works as a spay and neuter surgeon for a Sacramento animal shelter and operates At Home Animal Hospice.
+In addition to a rewarding career, she spends her time chasing around two preschoolers.

 Thorough in-home examination of your pet, including a plan for palliative care (possibly including pain control, relief of nausea, or nutrition supplementation), a review of medical records and a second opinion (if desired), and a discussion about end-of-life choices.
 The exam usually lasts 60-90 minutes.
 Exam fee includes doctor's travel* to your home.
 This consultation is not required prior to scheduling an in-home euthanasia.